Highlights from the Ratings and Financial Report for Peloton Interactive Inc. (PTON)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PTON starting from Kushi Hisao, who sale 80,000 shares at the price of $90.15 back on May 12.
-After this action, Kushi Hisao now owns 1,724 shares of Peloton Interactive Inc., valued at $7,212,344 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PTON starting from Klingsick Allen J, who sale 5,949 shares at the price of $95.10 back on May 18.
+After this action, Klingsick Allen J now owns 10,549 shares of Peloton Interactive Inc., valued at $565,724 using the latest closing price.

-CALLAGHAN JON, the Director of Peloton Interactive Inc., sale 10,000 shares at $89.26 during a trade that took place back on May 12, which means that CALLAGHAN JON is holding 848,954 shares at $892,607 based on the most recent closing price.
+Draft Howard C., the Director of Peloton Interactive Inc., sale 5,000 shares at $92.13 during a trade that took place back on May 17, which means that Draft Howard C. is holding 118,695 shares at $460,652 based on the most recent closing price.

 Stock Fundamentals for PTON